Whole Animals for the Whole Region

 The project was born out of a collaboration at The Hotchkiss School, an independent residential high school in northwest Connecticut.
 The school partnered with nearby Whippoorwill Farm to raise its own livestock.
 Starting with three steers and six pigs, Whippoorwill Farm worked with Adams Farm, an abattoir in Athol, MA, to meet institutional requirements.
 Adams in turn enlisted Noack’s Meats in Meriden, CT, for specialty curing and smoking.
 On-farm livestock production at Hotchkiss grew and more animals and farmers were brought in to meet the need.
 Today, under Mike Webster’s leadership, Hotchkiss is using 100% whole animals - 85% of which are local.
 Much of the processing is done in-house at Hotchkiss including that of stock, bacon and ham.

-Fascinated by the ripple effect of bringing new demand into the supply chain, Smith College, Westfield State University, Hampshire College, and Mount Holyoke College are joining forces to implement this process on a larger scale.
-By collaborating with four larger schools, these partners aim to have a larger impact and engage even more food system stakeholders.
+Fascinated by the ripple effect of bringing new demand into the supply chain, Smith College, Westfield State University, and Mount Holyoke College are joining forces to implement this process on a larger scale.
+By collaborating with three larger schools, these partners aim to have a larger impact and engage even more food system stakeholders.
 The project will support farmers in the region to adjust their production and delivery to meet institutional demand and enable the institutions involved to process and store large volumes of beef and pork in a way not possible today.